 States are permitted to create a broader definition of SMI, as long as it does not conflict with the minimum federal standard.

-Mental Retardation and Related Conditions
+Intellectual Disability and Related Conditions

 Recall that PASRR is also intended to identify and evaluate individuals with so-called “related conditions” – conditions that are not a form of mental retardation (intellectual disability), but which often produce similar functional impairments and require similar treatment or services (hence the term “related”).
 Related conditions must emerge before the age of 22; they must be expected to continue indefinitely; and they must result in substantial functional imitations in 3 or more of the following major life activities: